Seven Habits of Successful Sports Business Managers in Africa - Latest football news in Nigeria

 Managers prepared to embrace significant change require long-term thinking and must be prepared to sacrifice short-term gains.

-6. Talent Management: Managers in Africa’s sports market must be skilful talent managers.
+6. Talent Management: Managers in Africa’s sports market must be skillful talent managers.

 Talent management is not just about supervising athletes, it is also about competency development for coaches, club managers and other stakeholders in the sector.